Pepperstone vs IC Markets vs Tickmill — which is the best ECN broker in Europe?

 Broker review: Tickmill

-Tickmill offers the lowest raw spread commissions in the industry ($2/lot/side), dual CySEC+FCA regulation, and solid execution for serious EU forex traders.
+Tickmill offers competitive raw spread commissions ($3/lot/side), dual CySEC+FCA regulation, and solid execution for serious EU forex traders.

 IC Markets vs Pepperstone — which is better in 2026?

 Both are ASIC-regulated Australian ECN brokers with raw-spread accounts from 0.0 pips.
 IC Markets edges ahead on execution speed (cTrader and Equinix NY4 hosting) and tighter EUR/USD spreads in active hours.
-Pepperstone wins on regulator coverage (BaFin, FCA, CySEC, ASIC) and on customer support.
-For EU residents wanting BaFin oversight, Pepperstone.
+Pepperstone wins on breadth of regulatory coverage (its group holds FCA, ASIC and a BaFin-licensed German entity alongside its CySEC EU-retail licence) and on customer support.
+EU retail clients at both open CySEC-regulated accounts (IC Markets 362/18, Pepperstone EU Ltd 388/20), so the ESMA protections are identical; German and Austrian residents can additionally onboard to Pepperstone’s BaFin entity.
 For raw execution, IC Markets.

 What is an ECN forex broker?